faisal1729/postmortem-cooling-surrogate/README.md

 This chapter investigates the mathematical and physical behaviour of the Marshall–Hoare cooling model under varying parameter regimes.
 The analysis explores:

 - parameter sensitivity,
-- cooling-rate behaviour,
+- connection to Newton's Law of Cooling,
-- asymptotic behaviour,
+- asymptotic behaviour
-- effects of different MH parameter choices.

 The implementation is intended primarily for theoretical and exploratory analysis.